-If you’re looking to uncover one of Europe’s best kept secrets on your 2017 holiday, head to the beautiful town of Pula.
-Packed full of culture, great food and activities - with the added bonus of some fantastic beaches - a Pula holiday comes pre-packaged with a wealth of fun and entertainment.
+If you’re looking to uncover one of Europe’s best kept secrets on your 2019 / 2020 holiday, head to the beautiful town of Pula.
+Packed full of culture, great food and activities - with the added bonus of some fantastic beaches - a cheap holiday to Pula comes pre-packaged with a wealth of fun and entertainment.
 The town effortlessly combines the ancient culture and architecture of the Roman empire with modern Croatian city life, to create an unforgettable escape on Croatia’s Istrian coastline.
 The 20,000 capacity Roman amphitheatre in Pula’s city centre regularly hosts concerts of every kind, from classical to pop and everything in between.
 Away from the town you’ll discover dinosaur footprints in the nearby national park and sandy sunbathing retreats dotted along a rugged and captivating coastline.

 A visit to the nearby, family-friendly resort of Medulin offers a quiet beach and harbour to explore at a slower pace.
 Drive north of Pula and you will uncover a rural retreat away from the bustling city and busy beaches.
 Take a coastal sightseeing boat trip to see the magic of the nearby Brijuni islands or relax on a terrace with a cocktail in one of Pula’s many excellent hotels and bars along the coast.